ch-andrew/omega/README.md

 [![Product Name Screen Shot][product-screenshot]](https://ch-omega.herokuapp.com/)

 Omega is a fake clothing brand with medium-sized office based in Indonesia.
 The company could ship their products to Singapore and Malaysia.
 This project is to create an eCommerce website for the company and a platform for the employees to create/manage content within the website.
 Omega is developed by using MERN(MongoDB, Express, React.js, Node.js) stack and designed with React-Bootstrap.

+For admin features, use this login credentials : email     : admin@example.com password  : 12345678

 ### Built With